 Broccoli and cauliflower

 These two vegetables contain a very important vitamin-like substance called choline.
 Choline is responsible for keeping the liver clear of fats which can build up and cause harm.
 Choline also regulates the gene expression of pathways in the body needed for liver detoxification.
-Broccoli sprouts are exceptionally high in sulphur and can be added to most meals.
+Broccoli and sprouts are exceptionally high in sulphur and can be added to most meals.
+Broccoli is also a powerhouse food for brain health - learn more in our blog 'What foods and supplements to take for brain health'.

 Beetroot contains a substance called betalains which reduce inflammation in the liver and promote detoxification.
 Betalains is particularly useful for the detoxification of xenobiotics, which are environmental toxins and include drugs, pesticides, cosmetics, flavourings, fragrances, food additives, industrial chemicals and environmental pollutants.
 Roasted beetroot is a delicious accompaniment to meals and can be served hot or cold.